 - Saving the Family Home in the Subprime Mortgage Crisis, Course Planner for Pennsylvania Bar Institute, March, 2009

 - Pennsylvania Consumer Law (Carter, ed., Second Edition, George T. Bisel Co.
 2003) (chapters on Mortgage Foreclosure and Repossessions)

 - Assisting Clients Seeking the Road to Decent Jobs: Job Training Advocacy, Clearinghouse Review, Vol. 29, No. 3 (July 1995)

 - 2005, Vern Countryman Award, National Consumer Law Center (for Excellence and Dedication in the practice of consumer law on behalf of low-income consumers)

-- 2001, Andrew Hamilton Award, Philadelphia Bar Association Public Interest Section (in recognition of Twenty-Five Years of Dedicated Service to the Cause of Equal Justice)
+- 2001, Bending the ARC Award, Philadelphia Bar Association Public Interest Section (in recognition of Twenty-Five Years of Dedicated Service to the Cause of Equal Justice)